NicolasBillerey/xhyper/README.md

 second_proof.m: Second proof of our main theorem using C in the case ab even and (twists of) F in the case ab odd (~10 minutes)

-second_proofslow.m: Second proof of our main theorem using C in the case ab even and (twists of) F in the case ab odd, but without using the improvements explained in \S 7.2.2-7.2.4 (~40 minutes)
+second_proofslow.m: Second proof of our main theorem using C in the case ab even and (twists of) F in the case ab odd, but without using the improvements explained in §§7.2.2-7.2.4 (~40 minutes)

 third_proof.m: Third (and fastest of all) proof of our main theorem using E, F and C (~1 minute)